 Winter 2013 mean temperatures were 1.27 degrees C above the 1961-1990 average, the highest on record.

-Salinger said the above-average temperatures were expected to continue this year.
+Dr Salinger said the above-average temperatures were expected to continue this year.
 Average temperatures of 0.2 to 0.6 degrees C above average for the New Zealand region were predicted.

-But it was bad news, because it followed a global trend which an intergovernmental panel on climate change report blames on "increasing greenhouse gases augmenting the greenhouse effect".
+However, it was bad news, because it followed a global trend which an intergovernmental panel on climate change report blames on "increasing greenhouse gases augmenting the greenhouse effect".

 - The Dominion Post